apollner/news_image_generation/README.md

 ## Latest News Headline
 The latest news headline used to generate the image is:

-**9/11 anniversary brings Biden, Harris and Trump together at ground zero**
+**Speaker Johnson pulls Wednesday vote on government funding plan amid GOP divisions**

-You can read more about it [here](https://apnews.com/article/911-attacks-anniversary-2024-52ddad8ed7f62e155644f0ae6eda96ec).
+You can read more about it [here](https://www.cnn.com/2024/09/11/politics/gop-funding-push-house-vote/index.html).

 ## Requirements
 - Python 3.8